-Steel is important for housing, infrastructure, transport, manufacturing and agriculture.
+Steel is essential for housing, infrastructure, transport, manufacturing, and agriculture.
 Everywhere you look, you’ll see galvanized steel.
 It’s used as frames for our buildings, safety on our roads, and support for the bridges we cross.
-Hence we must never waste it, or waste the resources used to produce it, by throwing it away when its original function is no longer valid.
-We must repurpose steel, especially if the world wants to move away from traditional business models of use-throw-away-remake to a more environmentally friendly, sustainable circular economy which aims to eliminate waste and repurpose resources.
+Hence we must never waste it or waste the resources used to produce it by throwing it away when its original function is no longer valid.
+Instead, we must repurpose steel, especially if the world wants to move away from traditional business models of use-throw-away-remake to a more environmentally friendly, sustainable circular economy that aims to eliminate waste and repurpose resources.

-Hot dip galvanizing fits perfectly into a circular economy because it optimises the durability of steel (enabling it to be used again), facilitates the ease of reuse, and if there’s no immediate need to repurpose, it can be recycled.
+Hot dip galvanizing fits perfectly into a circular economy because it optimizes steel’s durability (enabling it to be used again) and facilitates the ease of reuse.
+If there’s no immediate need to repurpose, it can be recycled.
 Here’s how:

-When steel is galvanized it is immersed into a bath of molten zinc where it alloys with the iron in the steel to form zinc/iron alloy layers.
-These layers form the basis of the coating, which is then overlain with free zinc, as it is withdrawn from the galvanizing bath.
-The end result is a robust, durable and corrosion protective finish that will last for many years.
+When steel is galvanized, it’s dipped in a bath of molten zinc, where it alloys with the iron in the steel to form zinc/iron alloy layers.
+These layers form the basis of the coating, which is then overlain with free zinc as it’s withdrawn from the galvanizing bath.
+The result is a robust, durable, and corrosion-protective finish that will last for many years.

 Without a galvanized coating, steel would corrode, and its lifespan would be short.
-With a galvanized coating however, steel can last between 34 and 170 years before the base steel is exposed.
-This means that steel can be used for the original purpose for which it was fabricated and – once the project is dismantled – the steel is still good enough to be used elsewhere.
+However, with a galvanized coating, steel can last between 34 and 170 years before the base steel is exposed.
+This means that steel can be used for the original purpose for which it was fabricated, and – once the project is dismantled – the steel is still good enough to be used elsewhere.

 Facilitating ease of reuse

-Finally, galvanized steel fits nicely into a circular economy, because it can be melted and used again and again with no loss of quality, if there is no immediate need for repurposing.
+Finally, galvanized steel fits nicely into a circular economy because it can be melted and used again with no loss of quality if there is no immediate need for repurposing.

 The zinc coating can also be reused.
 Zinc and steel are recycled in well-established steel recycling processes.
-The zinc particulates being returned, without loss of properties, to zinc production plants where they are once again incorporated into zinc ingots which are then reused in the galvanizing process.
+The zinc particulates are returned, without loss of properties, to zinc production plants, where they are transformed into zinc ingots that are reused in the galvanizing process.

-A hot dip galvanized finish not only gives steel a long life and durability, but it also creates a maintenance free finish which lessens the carbon emissions associated with upkeep.
+A hot dip galvanized finish gives steel a long life and durability and creates a maintenance-free finish, which lessens the carbon emissions associated with upkeep.